Automattic/jetpack/projects/plugins/jetpack/to-test.md

 #### Jetpack Debugger:
 - Connect Jetpack, scroll down to the bottom menu and click "Debug" (/wp-admin/admin.php?page=jetpack-debugger, not to be confused with the "Jetpack Debug" plugin).
-- Confirm the Debug page looks according to the design.
+- Confirm the Debug page looks good in different resolutions and different browsers.
-- Optionally use "Jetpack Debug -> Broken Token" to break the blog token.
-- Go back to the Debug page and confirm that you see the connection errors, and they look according to the design (design pending).

 #### About page:
-- Go to About us and see if it matches expected look
+- Go to About us and see if it looks good in different resolutions and different browsers.

 #### Section Headers:
 - Review the Jetpack dashboard and settings screens, validating the new styles are present.